-- Adhere to the LMU-Knoxville PA Program Student Code of Conduct at all times. - Adhere to HIPAA and other patient privacy guidelines during simulated patient encounters. - Develop professional conduct suitable for inclusion in the medical profession. - Demonstrate the humanistic attributes necessary for patient-centered care during simulated patient encounters. - Demonstrate a decreasing reliance on Faculty Facilitators for direction in simulated patient evaluation and management.
+- Always adhere to the LMU-Knoxville PA Program Student Code of Conduct. - Adhere to HIPAA and other patient privacy guidelines during simulated patient encounters. - Develop professional conduct suitable for inclusion in the medical profession. - Demonstrate the humanistic attributes necessary for patient-centered care during simulated patient encounters. - Demonstrate a decreasing reliance on Faculty Facilitators for direction in simulated patient evaluation and management.